dawidolko/Programming-Cs/object-oriented programming/README.md

-# Laboratorium Programowania Obiektowego w C#
+# Object-Oriented Programming Lab in C#

-Repozytorium to zawiera rozwiązane zadania z laboratorium programowania obiektowego w C# prowadzonego podczas studiów.
-Znajdziesz tu przykłady, które pomogą zrozumieć kluczowe koncepcje związane z programowaniem obiektowym w języku C#.
+This repository contains solved tasks from the object-oriented programming laboratory in C# conducted during studies.
+Here you'll find examples to help you understand key concepts related to object-oriented programming in C#.

-## Zawartość
+## Contents

-- Klasy
+- Classes
-- Dziedziczenie
+- Inheritance
-- Interfejsy
+- Interfaces
-- i wiele innych
+- and many others

-## Wykorzystanie
+## Usage

-To repozytorium może być użyteczne dla innych studentów studiów informatycznych oraz dla osób uczących się programowania obiektowego w C#.
+This repository may be useful to other computer science students and those learning object-oriented programming in C#.

-## Autor
+## Author

-Dawid Olko
+David Olko

-## Licencja
+## License

-Ten projekt jest dostępny na licencji MIT.
+This project is available under the MIT License.